HobnobMancer/pyrewton/README.md

 ## Overview

-`pyrewton` is a Python3 script package for the automated identification of CAZyomes (all carbohydrates encoded within the genome of a given species).
+Pyrewton is a Python3 script package for the automated identification of CAZyomes (all carbohydrates encoded within the genome of a given species).
 The package is run at the command line and free to use under the MIT license.

-All modules, submodules and associated Python scripts are located within the `pyrewton` directory in this repository.
-Specifically, `pyrewton` supports:
+Pyrewton supports:
 - Downloading of all genomic assemblies (as GenBank files .gbff) from the [NCBI Assembly database](https://www.ncbi.nlm.nih.gov/assembly) associated with each species passed to the programme
 - Retrieval of all annotated protein sequences from GenBank (.gbff) files